beartype/beartype/doc/src/code.rst

    >>> beartype(law_of_the_jungle_2) is law_of_the_jungle_2
    True

-We've verified that ``@beartype`` reduces to the identity decorator when decorating callables annotated by :attr:`typing.Any` – a novel category of type hint we refer to as **shallowly ignorable type hints** (known to be ignorable by constant-time lookup in a predefined frozen set).
-That's but the snout of the crocodile, though. ``@beartype`` conditionally reduces to a noop when *all* type hints annotating the decorated callable are shallowly ignorable.
+We've verified that :func:`beartype.beartype` reduces to the identity decorator when decorating callables annotated by :obj:`typing.Any` – a novel category of type hint we refer to as **shallowly ignorable type hints** (known to be ignorable by constant-time lookup in a predefined frozen set).
+That's but the snout of the crocodile, though. :func:`beartype.beartype` conditionally reduces to a noop when *all* type hints annotating the decorated callable are shallowly ignorable.
 These include:

-* object_, the root superclass of Python's class hierarchy.
-Since all objects are instances of object_, object_ conveys no meaningful constraints as a type hint and is thus shallowly ignorable.
+* :class:`object`, the root superclass of Python's class hierarchy.
+Since all objects are instances of :class:`object`, :class:`object` conveys no meaningful constraints as a type hint and is thus shallowly ignorable.
-* typing.Any_, equivalent to object_.
+* :obj:`typing.Any`, equivalent to :class:`object`.
-* typing.Generic_, equivalent to ``typing.Generic[typing.Any]``, which conveys
+* :class:`typing.Generic`, equivalent to ``typing.Generic[typing.Any]``, which
-  no meaningful constraints as a type hint and is thus shallowly ignorable.
+  conveys no meaningful constraints as a type hint and is thus shallowly ignorable.
-* typing.Protocol_, equivalent to ``typing.Protocol[typing.Any]`` and shallowly
+* :class:`typing.Protocol`, equivalent to ``typing.Protocol[typing.Any]`` and
-  ignorable for similar reasons.
+  shallowly ignorable for similar reasons.
-* typing.Union_, equivalent to ``typing.Union[typing.Any]``, equivalent to
+* :obj:`typing.Union`, equivalent to ``typing.Union[typing.Any]``, equivalent to
-  ``Any``.
+  :obj:`typing.Any`.
-* typing.Optional_, equivalent to ``typing.Optional[typing.Any]``, equivalent
+* :obj:`typing.Optional`, equivalent to ``typing.Optional[typing.Any]``,
-  to ``Union[Any, type(None)]``.
+  equivalent to ``Union[Any, type(None)]``.
 Since any union subscripted by ignorable type hints is itself ignorable, [#union_ignorable]_ typing.Optional_ is shallowly ignorable as well.

 .. [#union_ignorable]
    Unions are only as narrow as their widest subscripted argument.
 However,